Developer's Guide

 Before you can start, you'll need a few things:

-- A valid TABS API key: Sign up at https://tabstack.ai to get your free key.
+- A valid Tabstack API key: Sign up at https://tabstack.ai to get your free key.

 - Authentication: The endpoint uses Bearer token authentication.

 - A JSON schema: This defines the data structure you want to extract.
-You can write one by hand or generate one automatically using our JSON Schema endpoint.
+See the examples throughout this guide, and use

 We strongly recommend storing your API key as an environment variable to avoid hard-coding it in your scripts.